HOUSTON BIRTH INJURY ATTORNEY

 When Is a Healthcare Professional Liable for a Birth Injury?

-How Long Do I Have to File a Birth Injury Claim?
+How Long Do I Have to File a Birth Injury Claim in Texas?

 The clock usually starts ticking as soon as carelessness or misconduct is performed.
 While some injuries are immediately apparent, others might take years to appear.
 It’s possible that you won’t know your child has a birth injury until they’re in school.
 The statute of limitations for birth injuries varies by state.
 Some states provide a longer time frame, while others provide a shorter time frame.
 The differences are attributable to a variety of factors.